discolabs/givex-js/README.md

 The result of the balance check lookup will be rendered into the `<div data-givex-balance-checker="result">` DOM element.
 If you'd like to customise how that rendered message is displayed, you can update the default templates in `givex-js.liquid`.

+The most common approach we've seen for balance checkers is to create a new specific page template in your theme (`page.balance-checker.liquid` or `page.balance-checker.json`) and create a dedicated balance checker page on your store.

 ### Translations
 All text rendered by the library is translatable via Shopify's default locale functionality -- indeed, there's an expectation that translation keys will be added to the store's default locale file, whether that's `en.default.json` or something else.